LATEST PODCAST : Episode 6 - From Bartending to L&D Leadership with Rory Coote

 AI-powered Features

-Deep AI search, auto-assessments, summarization, AI pathway authoring.
+AI search, auto-assessments, content summarization, and AI-assisted pathway creation.

 Microlearning & Gamification

-Bite-sized learning modules and gamified elements increase engagement and retention.
+Bite-sized modules and gamified elements to enhance engagement.

 Mobile Accessibility